VuqarAhadli/VuqarAhadli/README.md

 Hi, I’m Vuqar Ahadli (Vuq17), a developer exploring different areas of programming.
-I enjoy both system-level programming and web development, and I like building projects that push me to learn new tools and approaches.
+I enjoy system-level programming, bare metal coding, algorithmical implementations, machine learning and web development, and I like building projects that push me to learn new tools and approaches.

 ## What I Work On

 - Algorithms and computational problems.
 - Embedded and low-level systems in C/C++.
+- Machine learning models.
 - Small-to-medium scale software projects.

 ## My Interests

-I enjoy working across multiple languages including Python, C++, C, JavaScript, and HTML, and I try to use the right tool for each task.
+I enjoy working across multiple languages including Python, C++, C and, C#, and I try to use the right tool for each task.
 I like learning new things, whether it’s solving algorithm challenges, working with embedded systems, or building practical tools.

 ## What I’m Currently Doing

-I’m working on projects that combine different areas, like systems programming with web interfaces.
+I’m working on projects that combine different areas, like an embedded OS and ML models on different datasets.
 I’m also exploring open-source contributions to collaborate and grow with others, while continuously improving both my coding skills and knowledge.

 ## Get in Touch